 - Alexander Povetkin – It’s been a ways since he defeated Ruslan Chagaev for the (fake) WBA heavyweight title… the one that Wladimir won from David Haye, before the WBA branched off super and regular versions of the strap.
 Struggled to defeat cruiserweight champ Marco Huck, then had a ridiculous fight against Hasim Rahman.
 Was game against Klitschko, but couldn’t accomplish anything.
 Klitschko did all the holding, but Povetkin allowed it to happen.
 Has since come back to stop Manuel Charr, Carlos Takam and Mike Perez, and most recently, Mariusz Wach.
 Currently back at the top of the list of “guys Klitschko has thumped.”

-- Kubrat Pulev – After defeating Alexander Dimitrenko, Alexander Ustinov, and most impressively, easily handling Tony Thompson, Pulev was the clear top contender for Klitschko.
-That didn’t work out so well for him, did it?
+- Kubrat Pulev – After defeating Alexander Dimitrenko, Alexander Ustinov, and most impressively, easily handling Tony Thompson, Pulev was the clear top contender for a shot at Anthony Joshua but due to injury Pulev was forced to pull out.

 - Bryant Jennings – Jennings doesn’t have a ton of power, but he’s a technically strong fighter, and he’s been steadily getting better and honing his craft.
 Made his HBO debut against the undefeated Artur Szpilka, and passed that test with ease.
 Earned a split nod over Mike Perez, but it was a perhaps questionable point deduction that kept it from being a draw.
 Somehow found a way around the guys ahead of him straight to Klitschko, and while he has been praised for making it a fight, let’s not go overboard – he hardly won a round.
 Faces Luis Ortiz next.